tesshuflower/samples/policy/README.md

 ### Setup hdr-app-configmap ConfigMap

-Before you install the policies on the hub, you have to update the `hdr-app-configmap` ConfigMap values.
+Before you install the backup and restore Policies and PolicySets on the hub, you have to update the `hdr-app-configmap` ConfigMap values.

 You create the configmap on the hub, the same hub where the policies will be installed.